Memory Dump (clip without sound), GIF, Digital Animation, 2025.

 Visual Artist

-Sam Van Vo (BA - Studio Art, Summa Cum Laude, Metropolitan State University, St. Paul, MN) is a Laotian and Vietnamese American artist based in Minneapolis.
-Originally an illustrator and graphic designer, he now works in new media, sculpture, and video.
-His work has been shown in exhibitions including PEACE TALKS in Dayton, OH, which coincided with NATO’s 30-year commemoration of the Dayton Peace Accords, UCR Gallery in Rochester, MN, and the Soo Visual Arts Center (SooVAC) in Minneapolis.
-A lifelong advocate for Asian American issues and a proponent of intersectional approaches to social and racial equity, his practice explores cultural identity, memory, erasure, control, and narrative as a means to expand upon the human experience, through a lens of both racial futurism and cynicism.
-Currently, Vo continues his multi-disciplinary studio practice with an emphasis on 3-dimensional work and plans to continue pursuing his MFA degree.
-He works out of his home studio in Minneapolis, MN.
+Sam Van Vo (BA, Studio Art, summa cum laude, Metropolitan State University, St. Paul, MN) is a Laotian and Vietnamese American artist based in Minneapolis.
+Originally an illustrator and graphic designer, he now works in new media, sculpture, video, and industrial design.
+His work has been shown in exhibitions including PEACE TALKS in Dayton, Ohio (which coincided with NATO’s 30-year commemoration of the Dayton Peace Accords), Human × Machine at The Phipps Center for the Arts in Hudson, Wisconsin, and the Soo Visual Arts Center (SooVAC) in Minneapolis, Minnesota.

 Recent Work